EGR314-S-2026-202/EGR314-S-2026-202.github.io/docs/01-Organization/Team-Organization.md

 ## Team Charter

 > "ASU is a comprehensive public research university, measured not by whom it excludes, but by whom it includes and how they succeed; advancing research and discovery of public value; and assuming fundamental responsibility for the economic, social, cultural and overall health of the communities it serves."
 (ASU's Charter)
+> Team 202 is a group that focuses on communication, responsibility, and efficiency.
+We want to work together to make a high quality project that we can all be proud of.

 The team came about this team charter ....(add in your words datails on why this is your team's charter)